apache/spark/docs/sql-ref-syntax-ddl-truncate-table.md

 -- Removes all rows from the table in the partion specified TRUNCATE TABLE Student partition(age=10);

---After truncate execution, records belonging to partition age=10 is removed SELECT * from Student;
+--After truncate execution, records belonging to partition age=10 are removed SELECT * from Student;
 +-------+---------+------+--+
 | name  | rollno  | age  |